List of neighbourhoods in Toronto

-The former Toronto district is, by far, the most populous and densest part of the city.
+The Old Toronto district is, by far, the most populous and densest part of the city.
 It is also the business and administrative centre of the city.
 The uniquely Torontonian bay-and-gable housing style is common throughout the former city.
 The "inner ring" suburbs of York and East York are older, predominantly middle-income areas, and ethnically diverse.
 Much of the housing stock in these areas consists of pre-World War II single-family houses and some post-war high-rises.
 Many of the neighbourhoods in these areas were built up as streetcar suburbs and contain many dense and mixed-use streets, some of which are one-way.
 They share many characteristics with sections of the "old" city outside the downtown core.
-The "outer ring" suburbs of Etobicoke, Scarborough, and North York are much more suburban in nature (although these districts are developing urban centres of their own, such as North York City Centre around Mel Lastman Square).
+The "outer ring" suburbs of Etobicoke, Scarborough, and North York are much more suburban in nature, although even these districts have some old-city characteristics (in particular southern Etobicoke along the shore of Lake Ontario) in areas bordering Old Toronto, and have developed modern urban centres of their own, such as North York City Centre around Mel Lastman Square.

 The following is a list of the more notable neighbourhoods, organized by former municipality.

 Neighbourhoods by former municipality

 Toronto

-Old Toronto refers to the City of Toronto and its boundaries from 1967 to 1997.
-It is sometimes referred to as the "South" or "Central" district, and includes the "downtown core".
+Old Toronto refers to the City of Toronto and its limits from 1967 to 1997.
+It is sometimes referred to as the "South" or "Central" district, and includes the downtown core.
 Some of these names such as "The Fashion District" are (or were) used as marketing for the areas or by BIAs; this area is actually called "King-Spadina" by locals.
 Another example is the "Old Town of York", also known as "King and Parliament" (although that intersection is one block east of the original ten blocks that formed the old town).
 Some people in the area also consider it to be a suburb of the main city of Toronto, as many choose to move there in pursuit of a more relaxed and "backwoods" vibe.

+Since the early 21st century, Old Toronto is having a boom in condominium construction.